What is a Vibration Sensor?

 resistance strain gauge

-With the development of optical fiber and optoelectronic devices, optical fiber sensing technology has been developed by leaps and bounds.
-Due to the advantages of small size, lightweight, high precision, fast response, wide dynamic range, fast response, it is widely used in many fields.
-It also has good anti-electromagnetic interference, corrosion resistance, and non-conductivity.
+With advances in optical fiber and optoelectronic devices, fiber optic sensing technology has developed rapidly.
+These sensors offer advantages including small size, light weight, high precision, fast response, wide dynamic range, excellent electromagnetic interference resistance, corrosion resistance, and electrical isolation.

 3dB coupler